-We, the people of the United States, are writing this Constitution in order to have justice, to have peace, to be able to defend ourselves, to be better off, and to be free – not just for ourselves, but for all our children and descendants.
+We, the people of the United States, are writing this Constitution in order to have justice, to have peace, to be able to defend ourselves, to be better off, and to be free – not just for ourselves, but for all our children and grandchildren and great-grandchildren, forever.

 There will be a President, elected by the citizens.
 He will be the commander in chief of the army and the navy.
 He can make treaties with other countries, if two-thirds of the Senators agree.
 And he can appoint the judges of the Supreme Court.

 The Supreme Court in the Constitution